printing Print

 (i) Please be on time for each court session.
 Trial engagements take precedence over any other business.
 If you have matters in other courtrooms, arrange in advance to have them continued or have a colleague handle them for you.

-(iv) Please speak into the microphone whenever speaking on the record in court.
+(ii) Please speak into the microphone whenever speaking on the record in court.
 A portable microphone is available if counsel wishes to move away from the stationary microphones.

-(viii) When you object in the presence of the jury, make your objection short and to the point.
+(iii) When you object in the presence of the jury, make your objection short and to the point.
 Do not argue the objection in the presence of the jury, and do not argue with the ruling of the court in the presence of the jury.
 Such matters may be raised at the first recess and will not be waived by waiting until the recess.

-(x) Counsel are not permitted to contact jurors after trial without permission of the Court.
+(iv) Counsel are not permitted to contact jurors after trial without permission of the Court.

 Thank you in advance for your cooperation.

-(2) Final Pretrial Conference Topics
+2. Final Pretrial Conference Topics

-1. voir dire
+2. voir dire question order

-3. jury lists – alphabetical and random agreed
+3. jury lists – random order

 5. motions in limine – agreed matters and preparation of order on rulings